what is bonsai

 bonsai tree requirements

-Proper care and techniques are essential for the health and growth of bonsai trees.
-In this section, we will explore the key aspects of bonsai care, including soil, watering, pruning and wiring, and repotting.
+Proper care and techniques are essential for bonsai health.
+Key aspects include soil, watering, pruning, wiring, and repotting.

 Soil Used for Bonsai